Speech and Language Service: Plymouth Autism Team

 Why does therapy start with me at first?

 As your child’s communication partner, you can help them gently build skills without putting undue pressure on them.
 Together we plan bespoke activities that support your child based on their individual strengths and needs.
 You know your child best.
-When you child has build skills with you they are ready for a new adult to show them new skills, and to develop their communication skills further.
-This is when direct intervention is then the best approach moving forward.
+After your child has worked with you, other adults can help them continue to develop their communication skills further.
+This is when direct intervention is the best approach moving forward.

 What changes might I see in my child?